 Traumatic brain injuries (TBI) do not just occur in sports, but also in many other different kinds of situations.
 Since the brain is so central to the many functions of our body, any damage to it can be life-changing.
 If you have suffered TBI due to the negligence of another, you may be entitled to compensation from the liable party.
 You will need financial assistance, especially if your TBI is severe, because medical costs amongst other expenses can pile up.

 The reliable Atlanta TBI attorneys at The Law Offices of Wayne Grant, P.C. will fight hard in your place to negotiate a fair settlement that will adequately cover damages, such as pain and suffering, lost wages, and more.
-You can call us toll-free at (866) 249-5513.
+You can call us at (404) 995-3955.

 Contact us today for a free and comprehensive case evaluation.